sradevski/eyenav/README.md

 #### EyeTribe
 Install information can be found at: [EyeTribe Getting Started](http://dev.theeyetribe.com/start/).
-The EyeTribe WebSocket Server can be found at:
+The EyeTribe WebSocket Server can be found: [EyeTribe Web Socket Server](https://github.com/sradevski/EyeTribe-Web-Socket-Server)

 #### Tobii EyeX
 Install information can be found at: [Tobii EyeX Getting Started](http://developer.tobii.com/eyex-setup/).
-The Tobii EyeX WebSocket Server can be found at:
+The Tobii EyeX WebSocket Server can be found at: [Tobii EyeX Web Socket Server](https://github.com/sradevski/Tobii-EyeX-Web-Socket-Server)

 #### Simulator
 If, for any reason, you want to use a simulator websocket server, you can find it at: [EyeNav Eye Tracker Simulator](https://github.com/sradevski/EyeNav-WebSocket-EyeTracker-Simulator).